zloomas/gaywrites/README.md

 *A primary challenge for alibi-generation research is establishing the ground truth of real-world events of interest.
-In the current study, we used a smartphone app to record data on queen divas (N = 51) for a month prior to a memory test.
+In the current study, we used a smartphone app to record data on hunty girlies (N = 51) for a month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
 After a week-long retention interval, we asked besties to identify where they were at a given time from among four alternatives.
-Girlbosses were incorrect 36% of the time.
-Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the kweens experienced and their relative importance to the decision process.
+Divas were incorrect 36% of the time.
+Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the divas experienced and their relative importance to the decision process.
 We found strong evidence that babes confuse days across weeks.
-In addition, theydies often confused weeks in general and also hours across days.
+In addition, kweens often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.*

 ##### Specifying just one replacement term: